-Once the chicken is browned remove it from the pan and stir in your strained bean.
+Once it’s browned remove it from the pan and stir in your strained bean.
 I deglazed with a bit of white wine before adding in some chicken stock, fresh thyme sprigs and salt and pepper.
 You want to cook it covered up and on very low heat for a bout 35 to 40 minutes or until the beans are tender but still slightly crunchy.

 Next add in your mirepoix, cooked bacon, herbs, chicken sausage and then lay the crispy seared chicken right on top.
 Cover it up and forget about it for 5 to 5 ½ hours on super low heat in the oven.
 If you’re thinking what I’m thinking then yes, you can absolutely transfer everything to a slow cooker and cook it over low heat for 6 hours to get the same effect.
 For me though I like the braising method in the oven since that’s where all the goodness was cooked, you know that golden brown deliciousness stuck to the bottom of the pan before deglazing.
 There is actually a technical term for it, it’s called fond.

-Once the chicken cassoulet recipe is finished, simply remove it from the oven and scrape off any of the dried beans or any film that forms on the top before serving.
+Once the cassoulet recipe is finished, simply remove it from the oven and scrape off any of the dried beans or any film that forms on the top before serving.
 It’s not that it’s bad, it’s just not very pretty for presentation.
 Garnish it up with a little bit of thyme and you are good to indulged my friend!
-Thanks for reading and be sure to pick up some Bob’s Red Mill white cannellini beans from your local grocery store.

 Chicken Cassoulet Recipe with Chicken Sausage